patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

 dataset (albeit without the impact of the `add_special_tokens=False` setting) there is more opportunity for learning on the other datasets (LD only and KG only).
-This follows because during training all example inputs are truncated to 16384 tokens.
-This is a [unlimiformer default setting](https://github.com/abertsch72/unlimiformer) that we inherit as part of our efforts to reproduce their results.
+This follows because during training all example inputs are truncated to 16384 tokens during training.

 3. As table 2 shows, as a distribution the summary lengths for the KG+LD initial run are closest to the golden summaries.